 Stepping tiles and trembling vectors

-In this second workshop of the Plotterstation series, Camille Vierin and François Zajéga invite us to Green Fabric.
-We'll use our arms to imitate the mechanical ones of plotters and CNC machines.
+In this last workshop of the Plotterstation series, Camille Vierin and François Zajéga invite us to Green Fabric.
+We'll become plotters ourselves, our arms will imitate the mechanical ones of plotters.
 Guided by simple tools and conditions we will draw collectively.
-Step by step, we will explore how to navigate the constraints and nudges posed by grids, drawing systems, tiles and vocabularies.
+We will explore how to navigate the constraints and nudges posed by protocols, grids, drawing systems, tiles and vocabularies.

-After this collective drawing session we will reflect upon the morning exercises and expand their limitations.
+Reflecting upon the limitations, we'll device strategies to expand them.
 In a final step we collaborate with the plotter through tools developed by François and Camille.
 The goal is to see how the vectorisation acts on our trembling lines, how the plotter tries to act like us and copies our movements limited by its own.

 No particular experience is required, the only programming we will do is through talking and cutting paper.